Previous Intro’s N – Z

 We do not hybridize with sculptured cultivars and do not know the origin of this surprising trait.
 The plant has good foliage and a high rust resistance (HR) rating.
 Pod and pollen fertile. ($35.00 d.f.)

 Have you been looking for a stable patterned purple?
 This is a good bet.
-With a deep smooth, rich purple flower that has a pattern that ranges from lacy rings to heavy blocky rings (depending on the temperature) this flower is a winner.
-On tall, well-branched scapes, this flower always catches your eye.
+With a deep, smooth, rich purple flower that has a pattern that ranges from lacy rings to heavy blocky rings (depending on the temperature) this flower is a winner.
+On tall,well-branched scapes, this flower always catches your eye.
 This flower is a true sunfast purple which remains a similar shade throughout the season, unlike many purples.
-The pattern is more stable than most, remaining a recognizable jagged ring around the eye, although it is more or less complex depending on the temperature.
+The pattern is more stable than most, retaining a recognizable jagged ring around the eye, although it is more or less complex, again, depending on the temperature.
 The photos shown here represent Star King’s pattern variability.

 Although it is an early season bloomer, the bloom season is a long one.
 It is an early morning opener.
-The plant is robust, with fairly rapid increase, and has moderate to high rust resistance.
-Pod and pollen fertility makes this an outstanding plant for hybridizing. ($125.00 d.f.)
+The plant is rebust, with fairly rapid increase, and has moderate to high rust resistance.
+Pod and pollen fertility makes this an outstanding plant for hybridizing. (($125.00 d.f.)

 STRAWBERRY SMOOTHIE

-The combination of excellent sun resistance and high rust-resistance (my HR rating) makes this a great garden flower.
+The combination of excellent sun resistance and high rust-resistance makes this a great garden flower.
 It is pod and pollen fertile. ($25.00 d.f.)

 SUGAR PLUM SPECIAL